IRVIN MYLES LETOFSKY

 Take two aspirin and call me in the morning

-A pathetic moustache and an abrupt though joyful manner
+A pathetic mustache and an abrupt though joyful manner

 He was absentminded and sloppy